 Is Buying a Condo in Penang a Good Investment?

 If you’re buying real estate in Asia, Malaysia is among the region’s best choices for anyone who desires a combination of value-for-money, ease of foreign ownership, and quality building standards.

 Specifically, a condo in Penang could prove a solid long-term investment with the island’s limited building space and increasing demand.
 You’re also making a bet on the Malaysian ringgit’s long-term appreciation prospects.

 Don’t forget about the MM2H (Malaysia My Second Home) visa either, which ranks among Asia’s best long-term residency programs.
 Buying a condo in Penang already means you’ve done a majority of the work needed to obtain a 10-year visa here.

 Plus, there are a diverse range of neighborhoods to choose from in Penang.
 Whether you want to live like a millionaire, lay on the beautiful beach every day, or be part of a world-class expat community, Penang has plenty of options to offer.

-Overall, I recommend Malaysian property if your investment horizon is at least five years.
+Overall, we recommend Malaysian property if your investment horizon is at least five years.
 Rental yields are unfortunately rather low at between 2% to 3% gross returns.

 Yet capital appreciation potential is why people invest in Penang – not rental yields.
 Malaysia’s real estate market is very much a “buy and hold” game.